tessercat/pbx-amd64/conf/README.md

 and just before `mod_event_socket` loads, so `mod_xml_curl` always asks for config for all three.

-The content of `post_load_switch.conf.xml` should be an exact copy of `switch.conf.xml` except for the configuration section name, which should be `post_load_switch.conf`.
+According to the `mod_xml_curl` docs, the content of `post_load_switch.conf.xml` should be an exact copy of `switch.conf.xml` except for the configuration section name, which should be `post_load_switch.conf`.

-Module config is loaded only at boot and on module reload.
+NHote that module config is loaded only at boot and on module reload, and reloading modules affects service.

-Reloading modules may or may not affect service.
+## Dialplan and directory sections

+Dialplans and directories
+are configured entirely by requests to the XML curl gateway URL in `vars.xml`.
+There are no file-system overrides.

 ## Languages section